GraphBLAS/graphblas-api-cpp/markdown/matrix.md

 Erases the element stored at index `index` if one exists.

 ### Parameters
-`index` - the index of the scalar value to erase
+`index` - the index of element to erase

 ### Return Value
 Returns the number of elements erased (0 or 1).